dgpl-mcps/linux_system_mcp/README.md

 An MCP (Model Context Protocol) server for Linux desktop integration.
 Provides desktop notifications, interactive dialogs, shell command execution, and file editing capabilities.

+## Why This Project?

+**Fills a real gap** - Most MCP servers focus on APIs, databases, and cloud services.
+Desktop GUI integration for Linux is underserved.
+This bridges the gap between AI agents and the Linux desktop.

+**Safety layer for AI agents** - The ability for an AI agent to ask for confirmation via GUI *before* running destructive commands (`rm -rf`, `dd`, etc.) is a meaningful safety feature that doesn't exist in terminal-only workflows.

+**Better UX** - Notifications for long-running tasks (builds, deployments) without polluting the terminal output.
+The agent can inform you when tasks complete.

+**Universal approach** - Desktop environment detection with fallback chain (kdialog → zenity → notify-send) makes it work across KDE, GNOME, XFCE, and others.
+Most similar attempts are DE-specific.

+**Enables human-in-the-loop workflows** - Bridges async AI agents with synchronous human decisions.
+The agent can now "wait" for real user input mid-execution, enabling complex workflows:
+- Run command → analyze output → ask user → proceed or abort
+- Propose multiple solutions → let user choose → implement selected option

 ## Features

 - **Desktop Notifications** - Send notifications via notify-send/kdialog/zenity